tedhinklater/finimalism/README.md

 ```

 ![css](https://i.imgur.com/LHPUxqk.png)

-Step 2: In Jellyfin Client / Web UI Settings, under "Display", the Theme is set to Dark and Backdrops are enabled.

 Everything is just an alteration of the amazing work already put into [Ultrachromic by CTalvio](https://github.com/CTalvio/Ultrachromic).
 Updated for jellyfin server 10.10.X